nikita-popov/nssc/README.md

 # nssc

-nssc (not so simple cloud) - lightweight self-hosted cloud storage solution with multiple file server protocols.
+nssc (not so simple cloud) - lightweight self-hosted cloud storage solution with multiple file protocols.

 ![Screenshot of an example user directory](doc/user.png)